No products in the cart.

 7. MAKE BIRD FEEDERS

 Bird feeding wreaths or other seeded hanging shapes are a perfect and practical way to get kids pouring, mixing, stirring, and smushing in the kitchen.
-You can find the simple instructions for our own DIY bird feeder wreaths here, but I really like this simple cardboard tube solution from Little Bins for Little Hands.
+You can find the simple instructions for our own DIY cardboard bird feeder here.

 8. MAKE YOUR OWN SOAP